 Billie has extensive leadership experience in community development, service delivery, and social policy and planning.
 She has spent close to 30 years working across Greater Western Sydney – for the community sector, in local and state government, and at Western Sydney University.
 Billie successfully delivered the State Government’s first Early Intervention Program in NSW (now Brighter Futures).
 She led planning for the multi-million dollar community and recreation precinct model in South Western Sydney to service communities in the growth corridor.
 Billie also represented the Western Sydney community sector in the initial compact which culminated into the Working Together for NSW agreement between NGOs and the NSW Government.

 Billie holds a Master of Human Services Management and Policy, awarded with distinction, and a Bachelor of Social Work (Honours).

-Tom is WSCF’s Project Manager, Strategic Initiatives.
+Tom is Manager of Policy and Programs at Western Sydney Community Forum.
 He leads major projects and teams to deliver on priorities that benefit the community and services industry across Greater Western Sydney.

 As part of this role, Tom is the ZEST Awards Creative Director.
-He oversees all aspects of the annual awards, ensures the logistics happen, coordinates the publicity of ZEST, the nomination and judging process and development of ZEST publications.
-Tom has filled several positions at WSCF including Project Worker for the South West Sydney Homelessness Sector Facilitator Project and IT and Communications Manager.
+He also has led the development and implementation of the Communities of Change Report, Build Beyond Bricks initiative and the Generation CommunitY leadership program.
+Tom has filled several positions at WSCF including Strategic Initiatives Project Manager, Project Worker for the South West Sydney Homelessness Sector Facilitation Project and IT and Communications Manager.